pedro-mlourenco/house-mate/README.md

 - ✅ **should delete store**
 - ✅ **should not create store without required fields**
 - ✅ **should get all stores**

+# Added Swagger documentation
+- **Can be accessed by launching npm run dev and then on the enpoint /api-docs**